papi-knomic/BasicAPI/README.md

 # REST API Starter

 This is a starter code for building RESTFUL APIs using Laravel, a powerful PHP web application framework.
 This codebase is designed to provide developers with a quick and easy way to get started building APIs, with pre-configured packages and a basic structure for API development.
 It can also be used for beginners on the frontend side who need a rest API to consume.
 It also uses Cloudinary for image upload.
-It also has a CRUD for post
+It also has a CRUD for post.
+Code coverage for my tests cover about 80-90% of my code

 ## Endpoints